pateba06/pateba06/README.md

 - 👋 Hi, I’m Badal
-- 👀 I’m interested in Angular,Tableau,JavaScript,TypeScript,Python...
+- 👀 I’m interested in Angular,JavaScript,TypeScript,Python,Tableau,...
 - 🌱 I’m currently learning ...Angular
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...badalrpatel@gmail.com
+- 📫

 <!---
 pateba06/pateba06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.